vjb-subs/divad-submission/README.md

 ## Project Configuration

-The data traces and ground truth table were uploaded as zip files under the `data/raw` directory.
+The data traces and ground truth table were uploaded as zip files under the `data/raw` directory of the [Exathlon repository](https://github.com/exathlonbenchmark/exathlon).
 To extract them on Linux, macOS, or using Git Bash on Windows, execute the `extract_data` script from the project root folder:

 ```bash
 $ ./extract_data.sh